Presidential Enabling Business Environment Council: Leadership

 On the board of PEBEC, the Vice-President of Nigeria sits as the Chairman of the board with the Minister for Industry, Trade and Investment as the Vice-Chair.
 Also, on the board is the Governor of the Central Bank of Nigeria (CBN), the Executive Secretary, 10 Ministers, the Head of Civil Service of the Federation, representatives of Lagos & Kano State governments, the National Assembly and the private sector.

 The Chairman

 The head of the council is the chairman, elected by the President of the country.
 The term lasts for four years, and the chairman is typically every presidential term.
-The current chairman is the Vice President of Nigeria, Yemi Osinbajo.
+The current chairman is the Vice President of Nigeria, Kashim Shettima.

 The Vice-chairman

 The Vice-Chair of the council assists the Chair in the administration of the boards affairs in ensuring the implementation of reforms.
-The current Vice-chairman is the Minister of Industry, Trade and Investment, Adeniyi Adebayo.
+The current Vice-chairman is the Minister of Industry, Trade and Investment, [Dr Jumoke Oduwole MFR].